Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 You have :dmg-res: Resistance to :dmg-psychic: Psychic damage.
 You also have :d20-adv: Advantage on saving throws you make to avoid or end the ^^Charmed^^ and ^^Frightened^^ condition.

+### British Ingenuity

+You gain proficiency in one skill of your choice.

 [Dominion's Armaments]: ../../../option/feat/feat-origin/hb.md#dominions-armaments